nikogura/guestbook/README.md

         terraform apply

-*NOTE: Occasionally, depending on your config, the external ELB needs to be manually tweaked to include the proper availability zones.
-The author has some funky config that may or may not be to blame.
-If the front end ELB doesn't come up healthy in a reasonable amount of time, this is probably the cause.
-This warning will go away once the author pins the problem down to a root cause and corrects for it.*

 ### Test

 The Terraform command above will output the front end ELB's url.
 Point a browser at that and enjoy!